uxxman/raif/README.md

   attr_accessor :document

   def build_system_prompt
-    "You are an assistant with expertise in summarizing detailed articles into clear and concise language." end
+    sp = "You are an assistant with expertise in summarizing detailed articles into clear and concise language." sp += system_prompt_language_preference if requested_language_key.present?
+    sp
+  end

   def build_prompt